 Sarah spent five years working for the then Lloyds TSB Bank as a trainer running team building, public speaking and confidence workshops.

-Serena spent many happy years as a part time English and Drama teacher in secondary schools whilst also touring with comedy improvisation troupe, Slow Genius, playing corporate gigs and festivals such as Green Man and the Edinburgh Fringe.
+Serena spent many happy years teaching English and Drama in secondary schools.
+She has also worked professionally as an actor and as a comedy improviser, playing corporate gigs and festivals such as Green Man and the Edinburgh Fringe.

-For the past 4 years she has been assistant director for Hijinx Theatre’s community branch, Odyssey, facilitating workshops for young people with additional needs which culminate in performances at the Wales Millennium Centre.
+For the past 6 years she has been assistant director for Hijinx Theatre’s community group, Odyssey, facilitating workshops for young people and adults with learning disabilities and/or autism and helping to stage their performances at the Wales Millennium Centre.

-Serena studied creative writing as part of her degree and has led creative writing summer schools for 9-13 year olds for the past 3 years.
-Her writing for theatre has been performed at events by National Theatre Wales and at the Edinburgh Festival.
+Serena studied creative writing as part of her degree and has led creative writing summer schools for 9-13 year olds for the past 5 years.
+Her writing for theatre has been performed at National Theatre Wales events, at the Edinburgh Festival and Serena and Sarah have recently collaborated on the writing of a binaural audio trail in Barry.